 - FULL BODY PROTECTION-Extra padding in chest and...

-- DURABLE FULL SUIT- Heavy duty YKK Zipper with...
+- FULL SUIT DETAILS- Heavy duty YKK Zipper with...

 Dyung isn’t a well-known brand of wetsuits.
 But, they are known for decent quality at a very low price.
 These are great suits for entry-level spearfishers who want to avoid dropping hundreds of dollars on a premium wetsuit.
 Their suits come in many different sizes and can be purchased in a variety of colors and patterns.